singer-io/getting-started/README.md

  - `record` is the actual data point encoded as a JSON map

+`SCHEMA` messages describe the structure of `data` in `RECORD` messages, and have these properties:

+-  `stream` is the name of the data stream being described

- - `schema` is a [JSON Schema](http://json-schema.org/) that describes the structure of of the record.
+- `schema` is a [JSON Schema](http://json-schema.org/) that describes the structure of of the data.
 The `schema` can be used to indicate data types (included extended types like date times), key fields, and required fields.

 `BOOKMARK` messages allow the Streamer to checkpoint its progress.
 Use of BOOKMARKs is optional, but strongly encouraged for efficiency